bitslab/cdf/README.md

 ### Gruntfile.js
 Build script, using the [Grunt](http://gruntjs.com) build system.
 This is analogous to a Make file, though uses node to implement the build process.
-Build steps include compiling the coffeescript code into javascript and using [compass](http://compass-style.org/) to build the [SASS](http://sass-lang.com/) implemented styles in some of the demos.
+Build steps include compiling the coffeescript code into javascript, using [compass](http://compass-style.org/) to build the [SASS](http://sass-lang.com/) implemented styles in some of the demos, and building HTML versions of the documentation from the original markdown versions.

 ### README.md
 This very file you're reading right now.